thunderer/SimilarWebApi/README.md

 and then run `composer install` or `composer update` as required.

 > This library requires Request and Response classes generated from its configuration.
 If you're using Composer please add proper entries to "scripts" block to composer.json file like in the example below to have them generated automatically during install or update.
 In any other case please manually run `php bin/generate` from command line.
 You can read more on this topic in [Internals](#internals) section.

+> Utility class ClientFacade containing easy to use interface is also generated just after Request and Response classes.

 ```
 "scripts": {
     "post-install-cmd": "php vendor/thunderer/similarweb-api/bin/generate",